Fabrizio Miccoli: Palermo

-Miccoli made a strong start to the Serie A 2011–12 season, scoring twice in a 4–3 win against Inter Milan and helping Palermo to fourth place in Serie A after five matches, recording three goals and three assists en route.
+Miccoli made a strong start to the 2011–12 Serie A season, scoring twice in a 4–3 win against Inter Milan and helping Palermo to fourth place in Serie A after five matches, recording three goals and three assists en route.
 In February 2011, Palermo defeated Lecce 4–2, with Miccoli, a boyhood supporter of Lecce, scoring a free-kick on the stroke of half-time.
 However, Miccoli refused to celebrate, being visibly upset as he left the field and was substituted during the interval.

+Miccoli reached the 2011 Coppa Italia final with Palermo; however they lost out to Inter following a 3–1 defeat.

 Miccoli maintained his good form despite a lacklustre season from Palermo, with three different managers serving as head coach from August to January, and on 1 February 2012, he became the top goalscorer in club history after scoring a hat-trick in a 4–4 draw against Inter Milan at the San Siro.
 In May 2012, he scored a hat-trick against Chievo away in a 4–4 draw.
 On 30 September 2012, he scored another hat-trick against Chievo in a 4–1 away win.

 On 24 November, Miccoli scored his 100th Serie A goal in Palermo's 3–1 win over Catania.
-On 28 April 2013, in Serie A's 34th matchday, of the championship won 1–0 against Inter Milan, Miccoli reached the first place in the ranking of the players present in the shirt of Serie A with Palermo, with 161 appearances, overcoming in the next race, on 5 May, lost 1–0 to Juventus.
+On 28 April 2013, on the 34th matchday of the 2012–13 Serie A season, Miccoli equalled the record for most appearances in Serie A with Palermo (161) in a 1–0 win against Inter Milan; he broke the club's appearance record in the team's following match, a 1–0 loss to Juventus on 5 May.
 Later in June, it was confirmed that Miccoli would not be offered a new deal, and would therefore be released by the end of his contract, set to be on 30 June 2013, ending his six-year stint in Sicily.
+At the end of the season, Palermo were relegated to Serie B.

 After being released, Miccoli was linked with a number of clubs including Australian club Melbourne Victory.
 Australian media reports suggested he had made a verbal agreement to join the Victory.
 However, he later signed with his hometown club Lecce.